mohamadsol525-dot/sql-data-analysis-portfolio/Project-02/README.md

 ## Overview

-This project analyzes sales invoices by sales type using Microsoft SQL Server.
+This project focuses on analyzing sales types in the `SLS.Invoice` table using Microsoft SQL Server.

+The analysis identifies the unique sales types, calculates the number of invoices for each sales type, and determines the relative percentage of each sales type compared with the total number of invoices.

 ## Objective

+The main objectives of this project are:

+* Identify unique values in the `SalesTypeRef` column.
-The objective is to calculate the number of invoices for each sales type and determine the relative share of each sales type compared with the total number of invoices.
+* Calculate the number of invoices for each sales type.
+* Calculate the relative percentage of each sales type compared with the total.

-## SQL Concepts

-* `COUNT()`
-* `GROUP BY`
-* `ORDER BY`
-* Subquery
-* Aggregate functions
-* Percentage / ratio calculation
+* Sort the results based on their percentage contribution.

 ## Database